-• If the Covered Person's eligibility indicates they are actively enrolled in hospice when they are not and their claim for a drug in these four categories rejects at the Pharmacy, the Pharmacy may need a Hospice PA to override the incorrect eligibility to adjudicate the Covered Person's claim.
+If the Covered Person's eligibility indicates they are actively enrolled in hospice when they are not and their claim for a drug in these four categories rejects at the Pharmacy, the Pharmacy may need a Hospice PA to override the incorrect eligibility to adjudicate the Covered Person's claim.
 As mentioned above, the Covered Person's Prescribing Provider can submit a coverage determination, or the hospice care provider must also fax a signed hospice determination form and Notice of Termination/Revocation to Prime's Clinical Review team.
-The Pharmacy may call Prime's Contact Center at 800.821.4795 to request the fax number and initiate this process.
+The Pharmacy may call Prime's Contact Center to request the fax number and initiate this process.

-Electronic Submission of PA Requests Supported by CoverMyMeds
+Electronic Submission of PA Requests

-If the Pharmacy has received POS Clinical PA messaging, the Pharmacy may initiate an electronic PA request through CoverMyMeds.com.
+If the Pharmacy has received POS Clinical PA messaging, the Pharmacy may initiate an electronic PA request through CoverMyMeds.com, or another EPA provider/ vendor as directed by Prime.
 The Pharmacy must notify the Covered Person and/or Prescribing Provider indicating that a PA is required for the Prescription Drug Service.

-In no event may the Pharmacy submit a PA on behalf of a Prescribing Provider or Covered Person through CoverMyMeds.
+In no event may the Pharmacy submit a PA on behalf of a Prescribing Provider or Covered Person through another EPA provider/vendor.
 See CoverMyMeds for more information.